youchainhq/you-solidity/docs/types/value-types.rst

 * ``.selector`` returns the :ref:`ABI function selector <abi_function_selector>`
 * ``.gas(uint)`` returns a callable function object which, when called, will send the specified amount of gas to the target function.
 See :ref:`External Function Calls <external-function-calls>` for more information.
-* ``.value(uint)`` returns a callable function object which, when called, will send the specified amount of wei to the target function.
+* ``.value(uint)`` returns a callable function object which, when called, will send the specified amount of lu to the target function.
 See :ref:`External Function Calls <external-function-calls>` for more information.

 Example that shows how to use the members::